Russell Brock, Baron Brock: Biography

-He was born in London, 1903, the son of Herbert Brock, a master photographer, and his wife, Elvina (née Carman).
+Russell Brock was born in London, 1903, the son of Herbert Brock, a master photographer, and his wife, Elvina (née Carman).
 He was the second of six sons and fourth of eight children.
 He was educated at Haselrigge Road School, Clapham, and then at Christ's Hospital, Horsham, where he later became an Almoner (governor).
 He entered Guy's Hospital Medical School in 1921 at age 17 with an arts scholarship.
 He qualified LRCP (Lond.) and MRCS (Eng.)
 1926, and graduated MB, BS (Lond.) with honours and distinction in medicine, surgery, and anatomy in 1927.
 He was appointed demonstrator in anatomy and in pathology at Guy's and passed the final FRCS (Eng.) in 1929.

-Brock was elected to a Rockefeller travelling fellowship and worked in the surgical department of Evarts Graham at St. Louis, Missouri, 1929–30.
+Brock was elected to a Rockefeller travelling fellowship and worked in the surgical department of Evarts Graham at St. Louis, Missouri, from 1929 to 1930.
 There he developed a lifelong interest in thoracic surgery.
 He returned to Guy's as surgical registrar and tutor in 1932 and was appointed research fellow of the Association of Surgeons of Great Britain and Ireland.
 He won the Jacksonian prize of the Royal College of Surgeons of England in 1935 and was elected a Hunterian professor in 1938.
-Appointments included consultant thoracic surgeon to the London County Council, 1935–46; surgeon to the Ministry of Pensions at Roehampton Hospital, 1936–45; surgeon to Guy's and the Brompton hospitals 1936–1968.
-During World War Two he was also thoracic surgeon and regional adviser in thoracic surgery to the Emergency Medical Service in the Guy's region.
+Appointments included consultant thoracic surgeon to the London County Council, from 1935 to 1946; surgeon to the Ministry of Pensions at Roehampton Hospital, from 1936 to 1945; surgeon to Guy's and the Brompton hospitals from 1936 to 1968.
+During World War Two, he was also thoracic surgeon and regional adviser in thoracic surgery to the Emergency Medical Service in the Guy's region.
 Based on this experience, in 1946 he published a book on bronchial anatomy which became a classic.

 The end of the war provided opportunities for surgeons with war experience to turn their attention to unsolved civilian problems.
-In 1947 Thomas Holmes Sellors (1902–1987) of the Middlesex Hospital operated on a Fallot's Tetralogy patient with pulmonary stenosis and successfully divided the stenosed pulmonary valve.
+In 1947, Thomas Holmes Sellors (1902–1987) of the Middlesex Hospital operated on a Fallot's Tetralogy patient with pulmonary stenosis and successfully divided the stenosed pulmonary valve.
 In 1948, Brock, probably unaware of Sellor's work, used a specially designed dilator in three cases of pulmonary stenosis.
 Later in 1948 he designed a punch to resect the infundibular muscle stenosis which is often associated with Fallot's Tetralogy.